 As a Human Resources Specialist in the U.S. Navy, you’ll influence others through your ability to connect intellectually and emotionally.
 Provide answers to questions about Navy procedures, occupations, education, job training, wages or promotion opportunities.
-And tap into your love of working with people as you mentor, assist and support fellow Americans who have dedicated themselves to defending our country
+Tap into your love of working with people as you mentor, assist and support fellow Americans who have dedicated themselves to defending our country.

 Many of the jobs within the Navy’s human resources community offer rewarding opportunities to interact with people throughout their military careers for many different reasons, at many different stages of life.
 Your responsibilities may include:

-For Annual Training, Supply Officers and Enlisted Sailors may serve anywhere in the world, whether on a ship at sea or bases and installations on shore.
+For Annual Training, Enlisted Sailors may serve anywhere in the world, whether on a ship at sea or bases and installations on shore.

 Take a moment to learn more about the general roles and responsibilities of Reservists.